 The Zafiro, a sleek three-story vessel was the perfect size for me and the 19 other travelers who were on the trip.
 Large enough to provide ample space but small enough so I didn’t feel as if I’d boarded a town.
 (The Zafiro can accommodate up to 40 guests).

 My suite (as were all the main guest areas) was blessedly air-conditioned (as one might expect it’s rather muggy in the Amazon), and stylishly set with a desk and a large California King facing floor-to-ceiling windows.
 There was something so wonderfully decadent about waking up in the morning to find a new world waiting outside.

-The large canopied observation deck was perfect for a good book or a snooze, or a relaxing soak in the communal jacuzzi.
+The large canopied observation deck was perfect for a good book, a snooze or a relaxing soak in the communal jacuzzi.

 The dining room was casual yet elegant and served regional and contemporary dishes infused with rainforest ingredients.
 Breakfast and lunch were buffet style, while in the evening we sat down to yummy 5-course meals.
 Dress was casual which I appreciated.
-While it can be fun to dress up for dinner, after a long, hot day it was lovely just to wear something comfortable and relax.
+While it can be fun to dress up for dinner after a long, hot day, I liked being able to wear something comfortable and relax.

 Amazon River Wildlife